Capital Brighton: Juice 107.2

 In December 2000, the radio station was sold to Forever Broadcasting plc which rebranded the station as Juice 107.2.
 In August 2003, Daniel Nathan led a group of local investors with the aim of returning the station to local ownership.

 In 2011, Juice 107.2 managing director Ryan Heal was recognised as an Outstanding Brightonian for his stewardship at the radio station and leadership within the community.

 By this point, Juice 107.2 was required to pay for simulcast on the emerging DAB digital radio platform.
 The company's directors did not consider the format suitable or financially sustainable and began lobbying parliament.
 In September 2012, in order to demonstrate an alternative approach to DAB, senior Ofcom engineer Rashid Mustapha together with Daniel Nathan initiated an experimental low cost DAB transmission that ran from the Juice 107.2 rack room and transmission site from September 2012 to January 2013 using open-source software.
 This work was commended in parliament by the Minister of State Ed Vaizey in November 2013.

 An official trial was set in motion and on 31 July 2015, the Juice DIY DAB multiplex went live.
 In the same month, radio group UKRD acquired a 51% majority holding in the broadcaster, with Daniel Nathan remaining as chairman and local shareholders retaining the minority stake.

 In August 2016, UKRD returned its holding in Juice to local investors.

 As part of the sale, Laurence Elphick, who had departed as Juice managing director in 2014, returned to the post.

 In late October 2016, Ofcom's report concluded that the small scale trials had been a success.
 In March 2017, the Brighton multiplex became UK's first to only broadcast DAB+.
 A month later, the work that began as an experiment in Brighton was officially recognised when the Private Members' Small-Scale DAB Bill received Royal Assent to pass into law as an Act of Parliament. paving the way for a new generation of low cost DAB transmission around the UK.

 Capital Brighton

-In January 2018, Global Radio announced it had bought Juice 107.2 for an undisclosed sum.
+On 17 January 2018, Global Radio announced it had bought Juice 107.2 for an undisclosed sum.
 The sale was expected to be finalised the following month.
 The original owners continue to operate the trial DAB+ multiplex, carrying 25 radio stations in the city.

 On 2 August 2018, Global announced it would rebrand and relaunch Juice 107.2 as part of the Capital FM Network of contemporary hit radio stations.

 Juice 107.2 officially ceased broadcasting from its studios at 170 North Street at midnight on Tuesday 14 August 2018.
 The station relaunched as Capital Brighton at 6am on Monday 3 September 2018.